Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Study Design

 \subsection{Data Collection}

-Data collection was carried out over a four period from March to April 2025.
+Data collection was carried out over a four-week period from March to April 2025.
 The research team was on-site four days per week, averaging six hours per day.
-The schedule followed a pattern where two consecutive weeks on-site, followed by a one-week break for analysis and compiling initial findings; then one week on-site, another one-week break, and a final one-week on-site period.
-The internal report was submitted end of April 2025 and the identified use cases along with the results were presented to the company on May 2025.
+The schedule followed a pattern of two consecutive weeks on-site, followed by a one-week break for analysis and compilation of initial findings; then one week on-site, another one-week break, and a final one-week on-site period.
+The internal report was submitted at the end of April 2025, and the identified use cases, along with the results, were presented to the company in May 2025.